 In the Petroleum Restoration Program, eQuotes are typically used when remedial action construction or source removal projects are anticipated to cost $325,000 or more.
 However, pursuant to the Agency Term Contract, the Department may assign any work funded by the IPTF in any of the ways and options provided in Chapter 287, F.S., which includes requesting quotes (eQuotes).

-In accordance with the Contractor Assignment Process, eQuotes are required when the purchase order (PO) cost for the next SOW is $325,000 or greater (not including the contingent funding allowance).
+In accordance with the Contractor Assignment Process, an eQuote is required when the purchase order (PO) cost for the next SOW is $325,000 or greater.
 Cost share sites are exempt from the eQuote requirement if the responsible party (RP) is paying 25% or more towards the cost of site rehabilitation and the Department has accepted the RPs recommended ATC contractor to conduct the work.
 Cleanups funded through an Advanced Cleanup for Redevelopment Agreement are also generally exempt from the eQuote requirement.
 An RP always has the option to request an eQuote if they determine it to be the best value.
 An eQuote may also be considered when a site is reaching its CAP, or at the Department's discretion.

 Scopes of work cannot be split or phased to avoid the eQuote threshold.
 For Remedial Action Construction and Source Removal scopes of work, site assessment must be completed prior proceeding to eQuote and should not be included in the scope.
 Scopes of work for Remedial Action Construction must include 1 quarter of Operation & Maintenance (O&M).
 Scopes of work for Source Removal must include necessary resurfacing and well re-installation.